Skip to main content Skip to footer

 The U.S. government, with its departments and agencies like the VA, is a huge market for medical device manufacturers.
 However, companies must proceed cautiously, as the government has many requirements stemming from its position and unique duties.

-Contact the team at Cybernet Manufacturing if you’re a medical device manufacturer looking to market your products with the government.
-We’re an Original Equipment and Design Manufacturer, and we make sure our all-in-one computers, tablets, and medical-grade monitors comply with all the above governmental requirements and mandates.
-We’ll work closely with you to ensure your medical device has the best chance of securing that government contract.
+Contact the team at Cybernet Manufacturing if you're a medical device manufacturer looking to market your products with the government.
+We're an Original Equipment and Design Manufacturer, and we make sure our All-in-One medical computers, tablets, and medical-grade monitors comply with all the above governmental requirements and mandates.
+We'll work closely with you to ensure your medical device has the best chance of securing that government contract.

-Join the conversation and connect with us on this and other relevant topics – Follow us on Facebook, Twitter, Instagram, LinkedIn, and TikTok
+Join the conversation and connect with us on this and other relevant topics - Follow us on Facebook, Twitter, Instagram, LinkedIn, and TikTok.